Hygiene hypothesis: Public health

 The reduction of public confidence in hygiene has significant possible consequences for public health.
 Hygiene is essential for protecting vulnerable populations such as the elderly from infections, preventing the spread of antibiotic resistance, and for combating emerging infectious diseases such as SARS and Ebola.

-The misunderstanding of the term "hygiene hypothesis" has resulted in unwarranted opposition to vaccination as well as other important public health measures.”
+The misunderstanding of the term "hygiene hypothesis" has resulted in unwarranted opposition to vaccination as well as other important public health measures.
 It has been suggested that public awareness of the initial form of the hygiene hypothesis has led to an increased disregard for hygiene in the home.
 The effective communication of science to the public has been hindered by the presentation of the hygiene hypothesis and other health-related information in the media.

 Cleanliness

-No evidence supports the idea that reducing modern practices of cleanliness and hygiene would have any impact on rates of chronic inflammatory and allergic disorders, but a significant amount of evidence that it would increase the risks of infectious diseases.
+No evidence supports the idea that reducing modern practices of cleanliness and hygiene would have any impact on rates of chronic inflammatory and allergic disorders, but a significant amount of evidence indicates that reducing hygiene would increase the risks of infectious diseases.
 The phrase "targeted hygiene" has been used in order to recognize the importance of hygiene in avoiding pathogens.

 If home and personal cleanliness contributes to reduced exposure to vital microbes, its role is likely to be small.
-The idea that homes can be made “sterile” through excessive cleanliness is implausible, and the evidence shows that after cleaning, microbes are quickly replaced by dust and air from outdoors, by shedding from the body and other living things, as well as from food.
+The idea that homes can be made "sterile" through excessive cleanliness is implausible, and the evidence shows that after cleaning, microbes are quickly replaced by dust and air from outdoors, by shedding from the body and other living things, as well as from food.
 The key point may be that the microbial content of urban housing has altered, not because of home and personal hygiene habits, but because they are part of urban environments.
 Diet and lifestyle changes also affects the gut, skin and respiratory microbiota.

 At the same time that concerns about allergies and other chronic inflammatory diseases have been increasing, so also have concerns about infectious disease.
 Infectious diseases continue to exert a heavy health toll.
 Preventing pandemics and reducing antibiotic resistance are global priorities, and hygiene is a cornerstone of containing these threats.